International-Data-Spaces-Association/IDS-testbed/Testbed/Components/Metadata Broker/README.md

 # Metadata Broker

-Version used in the current testbed: 4.0.3 (June 28)
+Version used in the current testbed: 4.0.3

 ## Requirements for the testbed
 * Java 11